JohnCoene/waiter/README.md

 ## Examples

-Below are simple examples of applications that use the package, consult the [website](https://waiter.john-coene.com) for more.
+Below are examples of applications that use the package.
+Consult the [website](https://waiter.john-coene.com) for more.

 ## Waiter